 Squirrels are smart, relentless, and crafty when it comes to finding ways to gobble up your bird seed.
-While they can be fun to have in your backyard, a few squirrels can easily eat up hundreds of dollars worth of bird seed in a month.
+While they can be fun to have in your backyard, a few squirrels can easily eat up hundreds of dollars worth of seed in a month.
 According to Wild Birds Unlimited, one adult squirrel can eat one and a half pounds of seed a week!
 Worse, their presence will scare away birds for long periods of time as they hog the feeder.

 If you’re tired of these crafty rodents eating your bird seed and scaring away your birds, here are three quick solutions below.
 I don’t want to jinx myself, but after following a combination of these tips, I haven’t seen a squirrel at my feeders in more than three months.

 1. Buy Squirrel-Proof Bird Feeders

-There are several different versions of weight sensitive squirrel-proof feeders you can buy.
-They usually work similarly: If something heavy (like a squirrel) tries to hop on, the ports to the feeder close via a weight-sensitive design.
+There are several different weight sensitive squirrel-proof feeders you can buy.
+They usually work similarly: If something heavy, like a squirrel, tries to hop on, the ports to the feeder close via a weight-sensitive design.
 Birds are light enough to not activate the system.

-I currently use two squirrel-proof feeders at my feeding station and they both work well.
+I currently use two squirrel-proof feeders at my feeding station and they both work perfectly.
 My favorite is this Squirrel Buster Feeder.
 It’s small and easy to hang anywhere.
 It’s a favorite for finches, chickadees and nuthatches in my neck of the woods.
 I haven’t even seen a squirrel attempt to use this feeder.
 It’s also long lasting, my Dad gave me this feeder as a gift while my parents downsized their home.
 It’s still going strong after 15+ years in operation.

 I also use this Squirrel-Resistant X X7 Feeder (pictured below) and really like it.
 It can hold a ton of bird seed at once too.
 You can read my full review of this feeder here.

-2. Get Spicy With Your Bird Seed to Stop Squirrels
+2. Get Spicy With Bird Seed to Stop Squirrels